Foaly/lpmt/README.md

 =========

 At the moment LPMT is only available as source code.
 It is tested and known to work on linux und windows systems.
-Thanks to the multi-platform nature of OpenFrameworks it should work out-of-the-box OSX too.
+Thanks to the multi-platform nature of OpenFrameworks it should work out-of-the-box on OSX too.

 Up-to-date code of this repository: https://github.com/Foaly/lpmt